yenchenchou/mle-career-path/Java/README.md

    3. class: define a states and behavior of an object
    4. object: as known as instance
    5. reference: the address where the object store
-   6. dereference: the action of visiting the object according to the reference called dereference
+   6. dereference: the action of visiting the object according to the reference called dereference (like below `rose.getnewname()`, rose is reference, this action is dereference)

 ## Working with objects (Class 1)